peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 # and only forwarded to the node after it has published.
 # If False the gateway will attempt to send the message on receipt, only queuing
 # it on failure.
-gwcfg["use_ap_if"] = True  # Enable ESP8266 nodes by using AP interface
+gwcfg["use_ap_if"] = True  # Enable ESP8266 nodes by using AP interface.
+This has
-# This has the drawback of visibility.
+# the drawback of advertising an AP.
 If all nodes are ESP32 this may be set False
 # enebling station mode to be used.
 Note that this affects the gateway ID.
 gwcfg["pub_all"] = PubIn("allnodes", 1)  # Publish to all nodes